Urban Development (MPl)

 A significant majority of our students do not have a previous degree in urban planning.

 Applicants with a professionally accredited undergraduate bachelor degree in planning will not be accepted into the two year regular stream program as it is a first professional degree.

 All applicants are expected to have passed a university-level course in statistics.

 One-year Accelerated Stream

-Applicants must also have professional experience working directly in the field of planning with progressive responsibility of no less than five consecutive calendar years of full-time employment.
+This program is primarily designed for applicants with a professionally-accredited bachelor's degree in Planning, with a minimum GPA of 3.00/4.33 (B) in the last two years of study and significant work experience, who are seeking advanced planning study.
+Applicants must also have professional experience working directly in the field of planning, with progressive responsibility of no less than five cumulative calendar years of full-time employment.
 Note that internship and co-op experience is not counted.
-Applicants should be provisional or full members of a recognized provincial, state or national planning institute or regulatory body.
+Applicants who are provisional or full members of a recognized provincial, state, or national planning institute or regulatory body are strongly encouraged to apply.

-Applicants with a bachelor's degree and an exceptional record of practice over an established career of 5 or more consecutive years directly in planning may be considered for admission on a case-by-case basis.
+Applicants with a four-year undergraduate degree (other than a degree in planning from an accredited program) and an exceptional record of practice directly in planning over an established career of five or more cumulative years may be considered for admission on a case-by-case basis.
+We encourage these applicants to contact our program office to explore their eligibility.